attilagk/R-programming-tricks/R-markdown/2016-07-14-sequential-reshapes/2016-07-14-sequential-reshapes-2.md

 ### Checking consistency between `iris` and `iris.2`

-`iris` and `iris.2` do differ in their attributes, the order of their components, and in the fact that `Species` is a factor in `iris` but a character vector in `iris.2`:
+In fact, `iris` and `iris.2` differ in their attributes, the order of their components, and in the fact that `Species` is a factor in `iris` but a character vector in `iris.2`:

 ```r
 str(iris)